 Camping can be a new adventure for you and your family this summer.
 Spending time outdoors will be a welcome change after staying at home the last few months.
-Parks and campgrounds are now open in the province (Phase 2).
-Know and follow the guidelines to stay safe.
+Parks and campgrounds are now open in the province (Manitoba Parks and Locations).
+Know and follow park guidelines to stay safe.
+Also check provincial regulations or travel bans if you’re travelling out of Manitoba.

 To prepare for camping, here are some basics you should know: